opencv/opencv/doc/tutorials/objdetect/traincascade.markdown

 There are two applications in OpenCV to train cascade classifier: opencv_haartraining and opencv_traincascade. opencv_traincascade is a newer version, written in C++ in accordance to OpenCV 2.x API.
-But the main difference between this two applications is that opencv_traincascade supports both Haar @cite Viola01 and @cite Liao2007 (Local Binary Patterns) features.
+But the main difference between this two applications is that opencv_traincascade supports both Haar @cite Viola01 and LBP (Local Binary Patterns) @cite Liao2007 features.
 LBP features are integer in contrast to Haar features, so both training and detection with LBP are several times faster then with Haar features.
 Regarding the LBP and Haar detection quality, it depends on
 training: the quality of training dataset first of all and training parameters too.
 It's possible to